How To Organize Your Garage & Storage Room on a Budget

 Tags: Fall Cleaning, Garage, Organization, Organize, Storage, Storage Room

 With summer over and Chloe back to school, it’s the perfect time to start my fall organization and cleaning.
 I have several rooms on my list but the garage and storage room have become my focus.
+I want to try to maximize the space we have and not spend a lot either.
+It’s an old garage so I just want it to be tidy – not new.

 After 5 years and 2 kids, we’ve accumulated a lot of stuff so making a “home” for everything is important or things will keep piling up.
 Our storage room was pretty much a place to toss anything and everything but now it is organized, labeled and honestly… I feel so relieved.
 It’s like a load off my shoulders.